-“The Student Veterans Center at Xavier has helped me more than I could possibly explain,” said John Aho, a Veteran who is majoring in Finance at Xavier.
+“The Veteran and Military Family Center at Xavier has helped me more than I could possibly explain,” said John Aho, a Veteran who is majoring in Finance at Xavier.
 “They helped me change my major.
 They helped me with a plethora of networking opportunities.
 They even helped me most recently find an internship.
 I was able to use my network and the connections I made through Xavier to reach out to someone at GE.
 I interviewed for an internship this summer in the financial management program and that went great.”

-GE Aviation’s Support to the Student Veterans Center
+GE Aviation’s Support to the Veteran and Military Family Center

-In 2018, GE Aviation pledged and additional $1.5 million to the Student Veterans Center, bringing the total gift amount to $3 million in support of veteran and military-connected students at Xavier.
+In 2018, GE Aviation pledged and additional $1.5 million to the Veteran and Military Family Center, bringing the total gift amount to $3 million in support of veteran and military-connected students at Xavier.
 As a result of this support Xavier has seen: